Ocoee salamander: Close relatives

 The ocoee salamander has gone through various classifications in the last century.
 Originally considered as a single species (D. ochrophaeus), populations of Desmognathus salamanders across the Appalachians are now divided into five distinct species D. abditus, D. carolinensis, D. ochrophaeus, D. ocoee, and D. orestes.
 These five species do not form a phylogenetic clade and are differently related to one another, but complete reproductive isolation is rarely observed in distantly related Desmognathus, and thus some hybridization between geographically-close lineages occurs.
 The "gray zone" that contains the potential arguments on species delimitation still exists, but genetic analyses provide enough evidence for the delimitation of these five species.

 Genetic population structure

 Before the advancement of genetic and molecular techniques, the classification of plethodontids was limited by geographical and morphological differences between individuals and groups.
 This was not a very accurate method for taxonomy because the color patterns and phenotypic variations among the family of Plethodontids was conserved and the genetic underpinnings of these morphological traits were not well known.
-In genetic studies in the past few decades, by the use of biochemical markers, it’s been shown that this conservatism of morphological traits in many of the salamanders of the Plethodontidae family actually sometimes masks complex patterns of genetic differentiation.
+In genetic studies in the past few decades, by the use of biochemical markers, it has been shown that this conservatism of morphological traits in many of the salamanders of the family Plethodontidae actually sometimes masks complex patterns of genetic differentiation.
 These genetic studies ultimately allowed for better-defined species delimitation of Desmognathus ocoee.